 An enthusiastic team of researchers!

 Behind every study is an enthusiastic team of researchers!
 Maria Pinedo Bardales is the PhD student leading this Isala daughter project.
-Of course, she can count on experienced Isala researchers such as Professor Sarah Lebeer (the one and only!) and Dr. Stijn Wittouck (our bioinformatics wizard with a passion for evolution), Dr. Sarah Ahannach (present from the start of Isala), Isabel Erreygers (experience with mother-daughter samples) and Dr. Camille Allonsius (our amazing project coordinator).
-As usual at Isala: teamwork makes the dream work! 🙂 We would like to thank FWO for sponsoring this study.
+Of course, she can count on experienced Isala researchers such as Professor Sarah Lebeer (the one and only!) and Dr. Stijn Wittouck (our bioinformatics wizard with a passion for evolution), Dr. Sarah Ahannach and Ines Tuyaerts (both involved since the very beginning of Isala), and Professor Veronique Verhoeven (Isala’s physician).
+They are strongly supported by Dr. Eline Cauwenberghs, Dr. Camille Allonsius, Nele Van de Vliet, Camille Gepts, and other amazing PhD students, including Isabel Erreygers (experience with mother-daughter samples), Sarah Van den Bosch (who studied the gut-vagina axis in the Rufaida project), Kato Michiels and Brayan Gonzales (with expertise in biostatistics), and Josiane Kenfack (with expertise in community engagement during the Leke project).
+As usual at Isala: teamwork makes the dream work!
+We would like to thank FWO and the University of Antwerp for partially sponsoring this study.